 Factors to consider when setting up a greenhouse

-An ideal location for a greenhouse is where the light intensity is high, temperatures are mild, and atmospheric humidity is moderate.
+An ideal place for a greenhouse is where the light intensity is high, temperatures are mild, and atmospheric humidity is moderate.
 Such environment is good for crop growth.

 Type of Greenhouse/Construction:

 This is mostly dependent on the owner’s capital and other available resources.
 A greenhouse can be classified according to the type of materials used in its construction.
 This can either be a low-cost greenhouse, a semi-tech or a high-tech greenhouse.
 Low-cost greenhouses are usually constructed with wood/net with no control components.
 A semi-tech is usually constructed with metals with net and plastic coverings with some control components.
 In high-tech greenhouses, crops are raised in a fully controlled environment (temperature, humidity etc.).

 We shall be talking more about greenhouse structures and construction in later posts.

 Having an available and good source of water will make sure of all year round production.

 This is largely dependent on the available market as well as consumer preference.
 The crops you grow can be greenhouse crops or open field crops which also do well in a greenhouse.